 What is a wireless/wi-fi network?

-A wireless network allows people to connect their laptops or other mobile devices to the internet without having to plug into a network port.
+A wireless network allows people to connect their laptops or mobile devices to the internet without having to physically plug into a network port.

 What do I need to use wireless at a Town facility?

 - You will need a Wi-Fi compliant wireless laptop or device.